Mentorship

 Why is reverse mentorship important in the workplace?

-Reverse mentoring is a new concept, but it has recently gained increased attention as organizations strive to promote intergenerational collaboration and understanding.
+Reverse mentoring is not a new concept, but it has recently gained increased attention as organizations strive to promote collaboration and understanding across a multigenerational workforce.
 At its core, it’s a way to encourage knowledge sharing between generations.

-Digital transformation is becoming a household name in organizations today.
-While change is good, the older generation may struggle with using new technologies.
+Digital transformation is becoming a household name in organizations today, especially in today’s rapidly evolving technological landscape, where older generations may be looking for ways to stay up to date on new technologies.
 This is how Jordan Fabel, founder of ApprovedCourse, an educational careers website that helps people chart a path toward their dream job, learned about the latest technology from someone younger.

 In Jordan’s case, he wanted a reverse mentorship to stay sharp on new trends and to understand his target market which was Gen Z. But that’s not the only example out there.
 Let’s look at others.